AI-Enhanced PHP Development: Tools and Workflows

 3. AI-Assisted Refactoring

-Use AI to identify refactoring opportunities:
+You can use AI to spot refactoring opportunities:

 <?php